clangoi/secure_password/README.md

-# How Much Secure is your Password?
+# How Secure is your Password?
  Machinelearning for checking passwords security

 Proyect for Data Mining course from Ponthifical Cotholical University of Chile, 2024 1'